The Kung Fu Master

 The Kung Fu Master is a 2020 Indian Malayalam-language martial arts film directed by Abrid Shine and produced by Shibu Thekkumpuram under Fullon Studio Frames.
 The film stars Neeta Pillai, Sanoop Dinesh and Jiji Scaria in the lead roles.
 The music was composed by Ishaan Chhabra.
 Arjun Ravi, the son of actor-director Major Ravi, made his debut as a cinematographer with this film.

 Plot

 Rishi Ram and his sister Rithu Ram are trained in martial arts and live in Uttarkhand with their family.
 Rishi is a family man and a martial arts instructor, while Rithu is a college lecturer.
 In an unexpected circumstance, Rishi becomes a police informer against Louis Antony, a leader of a criminal gang trained in martial arts.
 However, Louis learns about Rishi's identity and arranges an attack on him and his family.
 Rishi and Rithu's family are killed, leaving them devastated.
 An enraged Rishi and Rithu sets out to avenge their family's death.
-Rishi and Rithu forms a plan and manages to eliminate Louis's gang.
-Rishi and Rithu finally fights with Louis, where they manage to kill Louis and return to their peaceful life.
+Rishi and Rithu form a plan and manage to eliminate Louis's gang.
+Rishi and Rithu finally fight with Louis, where they manage to kill Louis and return to their peaceful life.